Where: Trescott/Maine Coast Heritage Trust

 6:30 - 10:30 am

 Guide: Kirk Gentalen

-The Moose Cove area of the Maine Coast Heritage Trust's Bog Brook Preserve is full of beauty and wildlife, especially birds.
-We will start this walk with a little sea watching from an open panoramic view shed and then walk the nearby Moose Cove Trail which cuts through a variety of habitats while affording several different views of Moose Cove and the open ocean.
-Alder thickets, hardwood forest dominated by maple and birch, cedar and spruce forest will all be explored.
+The Moose Cove area of the Maine Coast Heritage Trust’s Bog Brook Preserve is full of beauty and wildlife, especially birds.
+We will start this walk with a little sea watching from an open panoramic viewshed and then walk the nearby Moose Cove Trail which cuts thru a variety of habitats while affording several different views of Moose Cove and the open ocean.
+Alder thickets, hardwood forest dominated by maple and birch, and cedar and spruce forest will all be explored.
 Open canopies and vistas will provide abundant views of local birds and other wildlife.

-We will hope to see sea birds, including alcids, sea ducks & great comorants, warblers, vireos and other songbirds.
+We will hope to see sea birds, including alcids, sea ducks, Great Cormorant, warblers, vireos, and other songbirds.

 Trail conditions will be mostly level with uneven stretches and a short, steep incline section to get up Moose Ridge.
 Make sure to wear good walking/hiking shoes, and bring water, binoculars, and a camera.
 Spotting scopes are also useful for the sea watch portion of this session.
 Kirk will have his scope available for participants.
 The 0.2-mile path from the parking lot to the Moose Cove scenic outlook is all-accessible.